CUBRID/cubrid-manual/en/admin/admin_utils.rst

 *   **cubrid**: An integrated utility for the CUBRID service and database management.

-*   **vacuumdb**: A utility that vacuum deleted records or unnecessary mvcc related information from records in the database.
+*   **vacuumdb**: A utility that vacuum deleted records and unnecessary mvcc related information from records in the database.

 *   *database_name*: The name of the database to vacuum.